Wide Plank Flooring FAQ

 Single width floors, because they are a more recent invention, lend themselves to a more contemporary atmosphere.
 There is frequently a surcharge for single width orders or repeating pattern orders such as 4,5,6, / 4, 5, 6 etc. because it involves more sorting of the product.

 About 90 percent of our total flooring production is crafted out of timber sawn here.
-In the event we don't have the wood needed to fill a large custom order with a short turn-around time, we do utilize wood from other high-quality sawmills, but since some of our custom grades are impossible to duplicate, a lead time of 3-4 months may apply if we don't have enough in stock to fill your order right away.
-Most of our species and grades are available within a 5-6 week lead time as we store over 1 million board feet of kiln dried lumber in our warehouse.
+In the event we don’t have the wood needed to fill a large custom order with a short turn-around time, we do utilize wood from other high-quality sawmills.
+Most of our species and grades are available within a 4-6 week lead time as we store over 1 million board feet of kiln dried lumber in our warehouse.

 Our sawmill is located in northeastern Connecticut.
 We mill wide plank flooring, timbers, lumber, and other forest products for customers throughout North America.
-Our wood flooring and timbers have supplied homes from Alaska to Ireland, Japan, Austrailia, and the Netherlands, among many other countries.
+Our wood flooring and timbers have supplied homes from Connecticut to California, as well as countries such as Ireland, Japan, Australia, and the Netherlands, among many others.
 We ship worldwide.

 Yes.
-Let us know what species and grade(s) you are considering and we will send you a complimentary sample.
+Let us know what species and grade(s) you are considering and we will send you complimentary samples.
+Shipping charges do apply.Do your floors come with a guarantee?

 Yes.
 We place a lifetime structural guarantee on every floor we sell.
 If there is every any damage attributable to a manufacturing defect, we will replace the material.